sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 (non-distracting) as possible.

-The ticket number is distracting, because it has no meaning in itself, thus it prompts the user to seek its meaning.
-This is a distraction, even in the "high level IDE" which makes the distraction "as quick as possible".
+The ticket number is distracting, because it has no meaning in itself, thus it prompts the reader to seek its meaning.
+This is a distraction, even in the "high level IDE" which makes the distraction "as short as possible".

 Even worse, tickets usually have various data, like "project", "epic",